RAHB-REALTORS-Association/redash-report/README.md

 Additionally, you can set the report mode (XLSX, XLSX-MULTI, PDF, PDF-MULTI) through command-line arguments or the `settings.py` file.
 The schedule should be specified in cron format in the `settings.py` file.

+### Modes Explained ℹ️
+In this application, the `--mode` argument allows you to select how reports are generated and sent.
+Below are the available modes:

+- **xlsx**: This mode generates a single Excel (.xlsx) file containing sheets for each query result.
+The file is then sent as an email attachment.
+- **xlsx-multi**: This mode generates individual Excel (.xlsx) files for each query result and sends them all as separate attachments in a single email.
+- **pdf**: This mode generates a single PDF file containing pages for each query result.
+The file is then sent as an email attachment.
+- **pdf-multi**: This mode generates individual PDF files for each query result and sends them all as separate attachments in a single email.

+When using modes with multiple attachments (xlsx-multi, pdf-multi), each attachment is named according to the title of the respective query result and includes the time period of the report.
+In contrast, modes generating single files (xlsx, pdf) create a unified file, where the different sections or sheets are named after the corresponding query titles.

 ## 🧑‍💻 Usage
 Run the main script with Python: